OpenNews/srccon-2022/attendees.md

   </tbody>
 </table>

 Having SRCCON online means that we’ll be able to make the event accessible across time zones and differing circumstances.
 Each 3-hour block will include some combination of one talk with Q&A, one 75-minute session, and a hobby discussion or social meetup.
-Not everyone will be able to attend every time session, and that’s okay.
+Not everyone will be able to attend every session, and that’s okay.
 As a participant, we want you to be able to come when you can, and step back when you need.

 In addition to live sessions, we’ll also have a few pre-recorded, asynchronous talks and sessions as well as a chat space we’ll keep open throughout the event.
 To help all our participants feel comfortable bringing their whole selves—including their vulnerabilities—none of our sessions, pre-recorded or live, will be publicly available after SRCCON.

 ## Not just attendees, but participants

 At {{ page.event_name }}, everyone participates in some way.
 Our hands-on sessions rely on participants who are ready to share their experiences and perspectives.
 Facilitators create space for in-depth conversations, design exercises, demos, and workshops, and participants bring questions and take ideas back to their newsrooms.
-In addition to sessions, folks help make {{ page.event_name }} an inclusive, welcoming place by leading group activities, volunteering, and even just saying hi to new friends and collaborators over breaks and activities.
+In addition to sessions, people help make {{ page.event_name }} an inclusive, welcoming place by leading group activities, volunteering, and even just saying hi to new friends and collaborators over breaks and activities.

 Our [call for participation form](/participation/form) has a few questions for you about what you'd like to bring to {{ page.event_name }} and how we can support one another.
 We look forward to seeing what ideas folks have and how we can make them possible during our three days together.
 As one prior attendee put it, SRCCON _“will be a special opportunity to take some of the brightest minds in journalism, data, and community-building to tackle everything that has come to a head in the past couple of months with positivity, frankness, and creativity.”_